lj-ditrapani/ultimate-tic-tac-toe-node/README.md

 Status string: 10 lines of plain ASCII text.
 Lines are seperated by a Line Feed (0x0A).
 No trailing Line Feed.
-The first line is 4 characters and has the format SSPB.
+The first line is 4 characters and has the format PSSB.
+- P: Player
+    - 1: Player1
+    - 2: Player2
+    - S: Spectator
 - SS: Game state
     - IN: Init
     - R1: Ready player 1